June 26, 2025

 Secondary roads are found outside populated areas.
 They connect Primary roads or Highland roads to the Primary road system.
 These roads can also connect small villages (100 inhabitants or less) to the Primary road system, as well as airports, harbors, ferries, national parks, and popular tourist destinations.
 The condition of these roads depends on where they are - the more remote, the higher the probability they receive less service and maintenance.
 When winter has let go of its grip, these roads are more prone to be slightly damaged, so be sure to drive with caution.

-Local access roads are roads to places like factories, churches, farms, public schools, and other public places located outside populated areas.
-A local access road can also connect a group of 30 summer houses or less to a secondary or primary road.
-These roads are usually in pretty good condition and the speed limit is very low usually.
+Local access roads in Iceland are roads to places like factories, churches, farms, public schools, and other public places located outside populated areas.
+A local access road can also connect a group of 30 summer houses or fewer to a secondary or primary road.
+These roads are usually in pretty good condition, and the speed limit is very low.

 Public paths, also referred to as General paths, are trails used for riding, walking, and biking, and are open to unrestricted public use.
 They are maintained either by state funding or are the responsibility of the municipality.

-Iceland’s private roads are those which do not fall under the category of national or municipal roads.
+Iceland’s private roads are roads that do not fall under the category of national or municipal roads.
 These are typically opened by companies, public entities, or individuals.

 Information from www.vegagerdin.is